SirHanus/VT1/notes.md

 ### 30/10
  - Add unsupervised clustering (into teams)
- - Maybe add numner identification?
+ - Maybe add number identification? connect with skeleton
- - Try to run it on bigger gpu and paralelize?
+ - Try to run it on bigger gpu and parallelize?

 ## Batch processing (PowerShell)